 A wrongful death, in this sense, can arise from the same incidents that typically lead to personal injury claims in South Carolina, including those which involve:

 A wrongful death claim may be brought against an individual, professional, company or a government agency.
-The evidence must establish that, but for the party’s wrongful conduct, your loved one’s death would not have occurred.
+The evidence must establish that, but for the party’s wrongful conduct, negligence or misconduct, your loved one’s death would not have occurred.

 As you move forward, it will be important to work with a law firm that has experience with gathering, analyzing and presenting such evidence.

-Who Can Bring a Wrongful Death Claim in South Carolina?
+Who Can Bring a Florence Wrongful Death Claim in SC?

 When you contact Jebaily Law Firm about your case, we can help you to determine whether you are eligible to bring a wrongful death lawsuit in South Carolina.